Epcot’s Mexico Pavilion (Attractions, Entertainment, Dining, and Shopping)

 Shopping in the Mexico Pavilion

-Behind the fountain, several artists are hand-painting Oaxacan wood carvings.
+Several artists hand-paint Oaxacan wood carvings.

 Many beautiful pieces are available for purchase.